Skip to Content

 Final Thoughts

 Mixing ingredients by hand isn’t as intimidating as it sounds.
-As long as you have the right tools and are willing to put the time and effort into it that is required, it can save you from having to spend the money on an expensive electric mixer.
+As long as you have the right tools and are willing to put the time and effort into it, you can save the money spent on an electric mixer.

-As with most things, we recommend starting small and working your way up.
-So, start with mixing by hand, then graduate to an electric mixer when it makes sense to do so.
+As with most things, I recommend starting small and working your way up.
+So, start with mixing by hand, then gradually work your way to an electric mixer only when it makes sense to do so.

-Let us know what your experiences have been with mixing batter by hand!
+Let us know what your experiences have been with mixing the batter by hand!

 Share this post: